Section 504 Plans in Utah

 There is no federal or Utah-specific deadline for completing a 504 evaluation, but it must be completed within a reasonable time.

-504 plans have no mandatory annual review under federal law, though annual review is best practice.
+504 plans have no mandatory annual review under federal law, though USBE recommends at least annual review as best practice.

 OCR complaints must be filed within 180 days of the alleged discriminatory act (34 CFR 104.61).